 Each loan is secured against real estate — often with a first or second legal charge.
 Your share of that security is held on trust, so it’s protected even if Cohort were ever to go out of business.

-Probably.
 If you’re UK-based, we’re usually required to withhold 20% tax on loans longer than 12 months.
 You’ll get a tax report to help with your returns.
-Tax treatment varies if you’re overseas — please speak to a tax adviser.
+Tax treatment varies so it's important to speak to a tax adviser.

 No — your investment is committed for the full loan term.
 There’s no option to sell or exit early.

 No, Cohort Invest is not FCA-regulated.
-This means:
+This means that:

 • Your capital is not covered by the Financial Services Compensation Scheme (FSCS)